 What hardships in life have you gone through or are going through right now?
-Think of them as a test of faith just like the story of Job and as a powerful testimony to let the Word of God be known to the people around you including your family, coworkers, friends, and your community.
+Think of them as a test of faith.
+Recall the story of Job as a powerful testimony to let the Word of God be known to the people around you including your family, coworkers, friends, and your community.
 Faith is built on a hope that we do not see and yet we chose to believe – salvation through Jesus Christ.

 How Do We Do It?

-It is by faith that we will win nonbelievers to Christ and it is by grace that they will be saved.
+It is by faith that we win nonbelievers to Christ.
+It is by grace they will be saved.
 Our faith is nothing if it only serves us and if it is only about us.
 Our faith should point others to the hope we believe in and the reason we live our lives in a Christ-like manner.
 To be the salt and the light is to live to the calling that God has for each one of us through the Scripture.

 “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.” – Romans 12:2